GEM-benchmark/GEM-benchmark.github.io/web/data/tutorials/writing_a_data_card.md

 ## Table of Contents

+## New Version for GEMv2

+While most of the tips below still hold true, we are migrating our data cards to a new format!

+You can now interactively create datacards using our tool at [https://huggingface.co/spaces/GEM/DatasetCardForm](https://huggingface.co/spaces/GEM/DatasetCardForm).

+When using the tool, you can hover over the ? symbol to get additional information on how to fill out each field.

 ## Dataset and Task Description

 * **Homepage:** [Add homepage URL here if available (unless it's a GitHub repository)](#dataset-description)